COVID-19 Rapid Test

 Antigen tests will allow us to test more people per day and help contain the spread of Covid as well as helping businesses stay open and re-open.

-GETTING TESTED NOW FOR COVID-19 IN ORANGE COUNTY
+GETTING TESTED NOW FOR COVID-19 IN SHELBY COUNTY

 The rapid COVID-19 antigen test is available at People First Urgent Care.
-You can also get standard COVID-19 testing in Orange County at all 4 of our locations.
+You can also get standard COVID-19 testing in Shelby County at both of our locations.

 Why choose us?
 Beyond being the leader in COVID-19 testing to help slow the spread of the virus in our local communities, we’re open 7 days a week — from 8am to 8pm — to provide a safe and convenient testing environment for all patients.
-Testing is available at all 4 of our convenient urgent care locations in Orange County.
-This includes our Tustin, Stanton, Costa Mesa, and Huntington Beach locations.
-We also serve surrounding areas such as Santa Ana, Orange, Irvine, Westminster, Garden Grove, Anaheim, and Newport Beach.
+Testing is available at all 4 of our convenient urgent care locations in Shelby County.
+This includes our Barlett and Millington locations.

 WHAT IS SOFIA RAPID TESTING FOR COVID-19?